topasphaltstudios/TABSimpleEconomyBridge/README.md

 ## What it does

-TABSimpleEconomyBridge registers a TAB placeholder that reads a player's balance from SimpleEconomy and displays it in TAB.
+TABSimpleEconomyBridge is a server-side bridge mod that registers a TAB placeholder, reads a player's balance from SimpleEconomy, and displays it in TAB.

 ## Features

+- Server-side integration between TAB and SimpleEconomy
 - Configurable TAB placeholder
 - Support for rounded or decimal balance display
 - Fallback value if the balance cannot be read